ProfFan/dw3000-ng/README.md

 ## CHANGELOG

+### (main) 0.9.0

+- API change: `config` now takes a `delay_us(u32)` function to allow non-blocking initialization.
+- Now the radio init is feature-par with the official DW3000 driver.
+You should have much better TX/RX performance now.
+- Fixed the register definition of `RX_FWTO`.
+RX timeout is now working.

 ### 0.8.4

 - Fixed important bug in 0.8.3 where we are trying to read the device ID before the device is ready